Skip to main content

 • maxPerChannel — Optional cap on offers per channel

-Allocates ranked candidates across multiple named placements (e.g., hero banner, sidebar, email).
-Must appear after the Rank node.Config:
+Allocates candidates across multiple named placements (e.g., hero banner, sidebar, email).
+Use Group instead of Rank when you need multi-placement allocation.Config:

 • placements — Array of { placementId, count } definitions